-So far, we’ve taken a look at PPE for CAT 1 & 2 tasks and layering for hazards above CAT 2 (from 8-20 cal/cm2).
+So far in Season 2, we’ve taken a look at PPE for CAT 1 & 2 tasks and layering for hazards above CAT 2 (from 8-20 cal/cm2).
 Today, our host Scott Margolin is joined by special guest Rich Gojdics, Vice President of Business Development at Enespro PPE, to answer frequently-asked questions about PPE for CAT 3 & CAT 4 hazards – with some help from the plot of a famous shark movie:

 How do we decide when layering dailywear is no longer adequate and we need an arc flash suit?

 It all comes down to the incident energy potential and the arc rating of your AR clothing.
 Specifically, the limiter is the arc rating available in pants.
 When potential incident energies approach or exceed 18-20 cal/cm2, which is the ceiling of the arc rating on most pants (Scott talks about why in Episode 2), it’s time to switch from a layering approach to an arc flash suit.

 When the incident energy dictates we use an arc flash suit, how do we decide between a CAT 3 and a CAT 4 suit?

 Most of the market uses 40 cal/cm2 (CAT 4) suits to protect the worker in both CAT 3 and CAT 4 tasks.
 Enespro PPE is leaning into innovation for CAT 4 products, resulting in lightweight, easy-to-use CAT 4 suits that can be used in both hazard categories without compromising on comfort.